Derivative Products

 Option

-Options are agreements which give a certain amount of assets, economic or financial indicator, money or capital market instrument, commodity or foreign currency, the right to buy or sell from a certain price, all of which form a base for the option, to option buyer in exchange of Premium but do not oblige the buyer, but oblige the option seller to sell in case the buyer requests as such in certain maturity (Europe type option).
+Options are agreements that grant the option buyer the right to buy or sell a certain quantity of assets, economic or financial indicators, money or capital market instruments, commodities or currencies at a certain price in return for payment of a premium, all of which form the basis for the option.
+However, these do not oblige the buyer but the option seller to sell if the buyer demands this within a certain term (European options).
 With this structure, the options can be compared to an insurance transaction by the party that buys the right by paying premiums.

 There are mainly 2 option types;